-- Relaxed Bunker Rules – You will be permitted to touch and move loose impediments as well as touch the sand with your hand or club without incurring a two stroke penalty as long as the purpose is not to test the condition of the bunker.
-The prohibition against ground the club immediately behind the ball or move sand during a practice or real stroke remains to preserve the challenge of playing from the sand.
+- Relaxed Bunker Rules – You will be permitted to touch and move loose impediments as well as touch the sand with your hand or club without incurring a two-stroke penalty as long as the purpose is not to test the condition of the bunker.
+The prohibition against grounding the club immediately behind the ball or move sand during a practice or real stroke remains to preserve the challenge of playing from the sand.

 - Relaxed Water Hazard Rules – You will be permitted to touch and move loose impediments and also ground your club when your ball is in a “penalty area” (the new broader definition for the area that includes water hazards).

 - Relaxed Dropping Procedures – Rather than requiring the drop to be shoulder height, you may drop it from any height – such as a few inches.
 Rather than taking one or two club measurements to define the drop area, you will measure either 20 inches or 80 inches from the reference point.
 And a redrop will be required if the ball cannot roll outside of that drop area rather than only if it rolls “more than two club lengths”.

 - Get Out of Bunker Option – If you deem your ball unplayable in a bunker, you can drop outside the bunker on the line between the ball on the flagstick with a two-stroke penalty.

 - Replacing Moved Ball – If your ball moves for any reason on a putting green other than an intentional stroke, including accidentally moving it or external forces such as wind, the ball must be replaced on the original spot.

 - Maximum Score Per Hole – A new “maximum score” form of stroke play is recognized, where a players score is capped a maximum number for a hole.
 Hence the player need not hole out.